Kowsik2003/youtube-video-fetcher/readme.txt

-First install all packages required to run the app to do that run : "npm init" in cmd.
+First install all packages required to run the app to do that run : "npm i" in cmd.

 To run the app type : "node app.js" in cmd and press enter